Abddab/Data-Warehousing-demo/README.md

 ## Designing the dimensional model of the Online Sales
 In order to design our dimensional model, we have to use data that is scattered around the OLTP database and **denormalize the tables**.
 To complete this step, a deep understanding of the database is necessary.
 This is where using the data dictionary and database schema presented in the Getting Started step will be useful.

-Here's the result of my dimensional model surrounding the Online Sales business process (Fact) :point_down:	:
+Here's the result of a dimensional model surrounding the Online Sales business process (Fact) :point_down:	:

 TODO once data mart tables have been created